the-turing-way/the-turing-way/book/website/reproducible-research/reviewing/reviewing-challenges.md

 As a reviewer it may be necessary to accept the code in a form that you're not happy with.
 In this case, create an issue to fix parts of it that may be problematic in a separate issue.
-It can sometimes be quicker to fix an issue yourself rather than work through someone else to make the changes.
+It can sometimes be quicker to fix an issue yourself rather than work through someone else to make the change.

-This is especially true early on in a project when a community is still being built around it.
+This is especially true early on in a project when a community is still being built up around it.
-Contributors who make poor submissions now, with help and encouragement, may turn into the most active and successful contributors in the future.
+Contributors who make poor submissions now, with help and encouragement, may turn into the driving force of a project in the future.
-Reviews should always be encouraging and especially in these early stages, it can be better to accept even poor contributions than to alienate potential collaborators.
+Reviews should always be encouraging and especially in the early stages, it can be better to err on the side of accepting rather than alienate potential collaborators.

 ## The weight of responsibility